How to Tell the Difference Between Fake Online Casinos: A Security Guide

 Try to find a casino on the official website of the provider in the list of partners

-3. Read the reviews
+3. Read reviews

 Use independent forums (AskGamblers, Trustpilot, Reddit)

-4. Check the domain
+4. Check your domain

 How old is the site?
-Use [Whois] (https: //who.is/)
+Use [Whois] (https : //who. is/)

 New domains without history are most often associated with fakes

-5. Try the demo
+5. Try a demo

 Common deception schemes

-No licensed casino behaves like this.
+No licensed casino behaves this way.

-How not to get caught: the player's checklist
+How not to get caught: player checklist

 License Verified

-Normal output limits
+Normal withdrawal limits

 Clear and public agreement